 During each of our travel incentives you must earn points by growing your E. EXCEL team.
 It takes a lot of hard work to build your network into a reliable team.
 However, you can make it easier by providing the right support to your organization.
 Take note of these easy steps and you’ll be able to grow like you never imagined:

 • Be prepared!
 It’s hard to help others if you aren’t prepared yourself!
 E. EXCEL offers great support tools to our Distributors in many forms.
-Log on to the Virtual Office anytime to find the latest information about the newest E. EXCEL products,
+Log on to the Business Center anytime to find the latest information about the newest E. EXCEL products,

 learn from PowerPoint presentations full of useful information, and read information sheets about each E. EXCEL product!